 - CBD oil for inflammatory bowel disease (IBD)

-It is commonly felt that CBD oil generally improves overall body health in the long-term – even when kitty has no medical conditions – as the CBD reduces chronic inflammation, one of the worst enemies of the body.
+It is commonly felt that CBD oil generally improves overall health in the long-term – even when kitty has no medical conditions – as the CBD reduces chronic inflammation, one of the body’s worst enemies.

 Is CBD Oil Safe for Cats?

 After discussing this question with several experts, it can be concluded that high-quality CBD oil is safe for cats.

 “CBD oil is safe for cats.
 Cats, like all mammals, have an endocannabinoid system that plays a prominent role in nearly every physiological function from eating to immune response.
 The thing cat owners need to be careful of is CBD oil that contains residual THC.
 Anecdotally, cats are much more sensitive to THC than humans or dogs so even a little can cause unwanted side effects for a cat.”

 Cats are very sensitive to foods and supplements for a reason: there are many things that people and dogs can consume that are toxic to cats.
 You’ve got to be careful about the CBD that you purchase.
 It needs to be verified and certified as containing low to zero levels of THC to prevent your cat from having issues with toxicity illnesses.

 However, Dr. Coates notes her concern:

 “…cats are especially sensitive to toxins, and I worry about low-quality CBD products causing serious side effects in feline patients.”